WTCSC/socket-to-em-caitlynn/README.md

 Make sure to add a video !

-And add better documentation lmao
+And add better documentation (comment the code) lmao

-Fix all of the bugs
-- improper message filtering
-- when a user in the public room leaves, any in private rooms also leave
+Write this read me

+Enhancements to make:
-- probably more
+- Reformat code
-- exiting from a room makes all users leave (should only kick the one person out)
+- Clean up code
+- New features (ex. more commands: color change any time, list room inhabitants, open rooms, locked (password) access rooms, help)
+- Better logging or smth (use logging or loguru for logging)